bruvan/bruvan/README.md

 <img src="Untitled design-2.png">

 I'm a student at DPS Sushant Lok and the president of the school's tech club <a href="https://github.com/ncryptdpssl">nCrypt</a>.
-Ever since, I began Design in middle school... it has become my passion.
 My primary interests include exploring and designing.
-I love physics and logical reasoning.
+I love to solve physics and logical reasoning problems from time to time.
+I'm getting into code :)

 <!--
 **bruvan/bruvan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.